 There are many factors that spike up the production costs of a company.
-In manufacturing, ongoing maintenance of production line machinery and equipment represents a major expense, having a crucial impact on the bottom line of any asset-reliant production operation.
-Manufacturing companies are finding it increasingly harder to maintain high levels of quality.
+In manufacturing, ongoing maintenance of production line machinery and equipment represents a major expense, having a crucial impact on the bottom line of any asset-reliant production operation especially in this fourth industrial revolution phase.
+Manufacturing companies are finding it increasingly harder to maintain high levels of quality during the industrial revolution.
 Bringing out the best product takes time as well as large human resources.
 But all that is set to change.

 Introducing – The Fourth Industrial Revolution

+The First Industrial Revolution used water and steam power to mechanize production.
+The Second Industrial Revolution used electric power to create mass production.
+The Third Industrial Revolution used electronics and information technology to automate production.
+Now the Fourth Industrial Revolution is building on the Third and has had a massive impact on the manufacturing sector.
 The fourth industrial revolution, powered by technology is remolding the industrial sector, helping businesses achieve more profits and more efficiency.
-It has had a massive impact on the manufacturing sector.
-The sector is entering its next phase – Industry 4.0 – which is driven by automation, Internet of things and cloud computing.
-The big players are already investing millions in computer intelligence, so that they can save time, money and resources while maximizing their production.
+The sector is entering its next phase – Industry 4.0 – which is driven by automation, AI, and Internet of things, and cloud computing.
+The big players are already investing millions in computer intelligence so that they can save time, money, and resources while maximizing their production.
 The Manufacturer’s Annual Manufacturing Report 2018 found that 92% of senior manufacturing executives believe that ‘Smart Factory’ digital technologies – including Artificial Intelligence – will enable them to increase their productivity levels and empower staff to work smarter.

 How is the Manufacturing Sector using Artificial Intelligence?